 Yeah, I could see that right?
 Takes two to tango so as I speak.
 And so you might be waiting to partner up and settle down for a long time.
 So there's a lot of financial activity happening during that space.
-So I think the takeaway here is we have this huge group of people, some who will transition into married life, some who transition to married life and then back into our married life, and some who will stay single forever.
+So I think the takeaway here is we have this huge group of people, some who will transition into married life, some who transition to married life and then back into unmarried life, and some who will stay single forever.

 And you can look at two people.
 They look exactly the same, but they have very different goals.
 Correct.
-And so the only way to figure out what are people's goals for them?
-Correct?
-Yes.
-You start.
+And so the only way to figure out what are people's goals, is to ask them?

+Correct.
+And start the conversation.